rhiaro/network-affect/index.md

 Mustard didn't know how long he slept for.

-He aoke stiff, spreadeagled on the cave floor, his cheek pressed down and impressed with minuscule stones.
+He awoke stiff, spreadeagled on the cave floor, his cheek pressed down and impressed with minuscule stones.
 He groaned.

 The green light was gone, and the gaping space was now lit by ordinary daylight.
 Mustard blinked and rubbed his eyes.
 The patches on the walls that had glowed - or had he dreamt that? - were dark now, almost mistakeable for wet patches on the rocks.